-With my very best wishes to you and your family,
+With my best wishes to you and your families,

 Professor Karen Cox | Vice-Chancellor and President